Sumbu-Labs/Aksara-Legal-AI/ai-service/README.md

 ./scripts/run-docker.sh
 ```

-This helper script builds the image defined in `Dockerfile`, then launches the container while mounting `generated/` back to the host.
+This helper script builds the image defined in `Dockerfile`, then launches the container with your `.env` credentials injected.
 Customize behavior with flags such as `--port 9000`, `--env-file path/to/.env`, `--image my-registry/aksara`, or `--build-only` to skip the run step.
 Pass extra `docker run` options after `--`, for example `./scripts/run-docker.sh -- -e DEBUG=true`.

 ## Key Environment Variables